 Developed with the technology of hydraulic fracturing, horizontal drilling acted as a catalytic element, rapidly pushing advancements forward in engineering, operations, and materials for oil and natural gas production.
 The worldwide economy-shifting tremors felt by the U.S. Shale Revolution have dramatically demonstrated it’s a positive contribution toward global energy production.

 The strong bond formed between hydrogen and carbon makes a plethora of naturally occurring molecular compounds highly useful in energy generation and material creation.

-Synthetic materials and fuels responsible for technology and electricity are the backbone for the entirety of technological success, imminently increasing human longevity benefits, and population flourishing of the last several centuries.
+Synthetic materials and fuels responsible for technology and electricity are the backbones for the entirety of technological success, imminently increasing human longevity benefits and population flourishing of the last several centuries.
 Disciplines including geology, engineering, material sciences, and surveying technology proved instrumental in advancing oil exploration efforts to detect and model formations more effectively.

 Exploration geophysics uses gravity, magnetic, and seismic surveys conducted with sophisticated technology to map features of sub-surface geography, where hydrocarbon seeps and pockmarks are not self-evident.

 Natural gas and oil seeps occur naturally and with frequency around the world.
 Taking note of these seeps is easy enough.
 Discovering formations thousands of meters beneath the Earth’s surface is more challenging.

 Oil and natural gas fields, reservoirs, traps, and tight formations are all made more accessible through horizontal drilling processes.
 Many of these formations are created by geological movements or structures such as faulting, folding, and pinching out.
 These formations are generally categorized as conventional or unconventional.